open-edge-insights/eii-tools/SWTriggerUtility/README.md

 | `dev_mode`       | `dev mode ON or OFF`   | `boolean (true or false)`  |
 | `log_level`      | `Log level to view the logs accordingly`   |  `integer [DEBUG=3 (default), ERROR=0, WARN=1, INFO=2]`  |

-**Note**: In case one needs to change the values in [config.json](./config.json) then provisioning needs to be done or one can choose to update the ETCD UI to change the values and then restart the application.
+**Note**: In case one needs to change the values in [config.json](./config.json), then ensure to re-run the steps mentioned in [pre-requisites section](#software-trigger-utilily-pre-requisites) to see the updated changes are getting applied `OR` one can choose to update the config key of SWTriggerUtility app via ETCD UI and then restart the application.

 ## Build steps for sw_trigger_utility: